-Instructor Meetings: Each student will be assigned to either Dean Minkler or Dr. Jones for instructor meetings throughout the semester.
+Instructor Meetings: Each student will be assigned to either Dean Minkler, Dr. Jones or Dr. Levy for instructor meetings throughout the semester.
 Students are required to make at least two meetings with their assigned instructor so that the instructors can help facilitate student success.
 These meetings may concern project progress, presentation preparation, or graduation requirements/advising.
 Should a student feel the need for more than two meetings, s/he is welcome to schedule more.

-Faculty Mentor Updates: Each student should keep his/her faculty mentor up to speed.
-This can be done via e-mail or with face-to-face meetings.
+Faculty Mentor Updates: Each student should keep his/her faculty mentor updated regarding their progress.
+This can be done via email or with face-to-face meetings.
 Either way, each student will need to furnish proof of faculty mentor communication at least twice throughout the semester.
 Such proof will be a point of discussion during Instructor Meetings.
 Campus Activities: Each student will report and briefly describe (1 paragraph in length) three campus events in which they participated or attended throughout the semester.
-All campus events are due by Monday, May 11th @ 11:59pm.
+All campus event paragraphs are due by Monday, May 9th @ 11:59pm.

-Capstone Research Paper - 13 March 2015: This paper was posted last semester and you completed a proposal regarding the topic and the plan for this long-term project.
+Capstone Research Paper - 18 March 2016: This paper was announced last semester and you completed a proposal regarding the topic and the plan for this long-term project.
 This semester, you will complete the project according to the guidelines on the assignment (assignment is posted on Blackboard).
-To pass HON 202, one must submit a Research Paper.
+To pass HON 202, you must submit a Research Paper.

-Academic Convivium - Capstone Presentation - 24 April 2014: After you submit your research paper, you will plan a presentation to the campus community on your project.
+Academic Convivium - Capstone Presentation - 29 April 2016: After you submit your research paper, you will plan a presentation to the campus community on your project.
 This presentation may take many forms and the instructors will discuss presentation possibilities after the paper submission.
 Please set aside the entire day (9:00 - 4:00pm) to participate in this event.
 The Convivium will occur in Founders Hall (Pavilion and Student Lounge).
 Details will follow in Blackboard announcements and modules as the date nears.
-To pass HON 202, one must attend and present at the Convivium.
+To pass HON 202, you must attend and present at the Convivium.

-Grading: This course is graded on a Pass/Fail basis.
-This means that students who complete all assignments and receive full credit for them, will receive a P (73% or above) at the end of the semester.
+Grading: This course is graded on a scale from A - F at the end of the semester.
 Each assignment is given the following weights to calculate a student's standing: